The Color Morale

-The Color Morale is an American metalcore band from Rockford, Illinois, formed in 2007.
+The Color Morale is an American metalcore and post-hardcore band from Rockford, Illinois, formed in 2007.
 The band includes vocalist/keyboardist Garret Rapp, guitarists Devin King and Aaron Saunders, bassist Mike Honson, and drummer Steve Carey.
 Rapp and Carey are the only two members of the original line-up that remain in the band.
 The group was signed to Fearless Records before they went into a hiatus in 2018.
 The band officially returned in March 2020.
 Before the hiatus, the band has released five studio albums: We All Have Demons, My Devil in Your Eyes, Know Hope, Hold On Pain Ends, and Desolate Divine.

 The band's sound was influenced by a variety of post-hardcore and metalcore bands such as Glassjaw, Beloved, Misery Signals and Poison the Well.
 Major themes in the group's music included religion, mental disorders, overcoming past struggles, and a message of positivity.

 History

 Formation and We All Have Demons (2007–2010)

 The band was formed in 2007 by Garret Rapp, Justin Hieser, Ramon Mendoza, John Bross and Steve Carey after their previous bands broke up.
 All of them, excluding Justin Hieser, were in a band called The Killer Apathy, with Bross on bass and Garret performing clean vocals and guitar.
 They explained that their name "was a title that says what the band's mission statement is and states what the band does."
 On June 9, 2009, the band was signed to Rise Records with an expected release on September 1, 2009 for their debut studio album.
 The band's debut studio album, titled We All Have Demons was recorded at Foundation Studios in Connersville, Indiana with producer Joey Sturgis.
 In 2010, they set out on the Rise Records Tour with The Bled and also came out with a music video for the song "Humannequin" off the album.